 The controls of the project are as follows, for both scenes:

-Right arrow key: Moves the middle rectangle toward the right.
+Right-arrow key: Moves the middle rectangle toward the right.
 If this rectangle passes the right window boundary, it will be wrapped to the left side of the window.

-Left arrow key: Moves the middle rectangle toward the left.
+Left-arrow key: Moves the middle rectangle toward the left.
 If this rectangle crosses the left window boundary, the game will transition to the next scene.

 The goals of the project are as follows: